PC

 Video Materials for Space Education

-making use of the special environment featuring microgravity, a high vacuum, a good field of vision, high radiation, etc.
+More than 70 countries participate in and develop experiments and research in various fields of study, making use of the special environment featuring microgravity, a high vacuum, a good field of vision, high radiation, etc.

 The experiments and research at the International Space Station (ISS) contribute to our lives and industries through progress in science, technology, and medicine.